All Products

 Create a data source

-Before you develop a data synchronization task, you must create a corresponding data source in DataWorks.
-For more information about the procedure, see Data Source Management.
-For detailed descriptions of the configuration parameters, see the tooltips on the configuration page.
+Before developing a data synchronization task, create a Snowflake data source in DataWorks.
+For the full procedure, see Data Source Management.
+For descriptions of each configuration parameter, refer to the tooltips on the configuration page.

 Develop a data synchronization task